 I haven’t really been looking for rice substitutions at all.
 I don’t miss rice.
 Not even a little.
 But rice is a quick and easy food to make and great to mop up gravy.
 I tried cauliflower rice, which I only somewhat liked.
 This is the second time I tried any “riced” vegetables.
 I have to admit,I prefer the breadfruit rice.

 Breadfruit is very popular in the caribbean and other countries.
 It’s a traditional food in Jamaica and a huge part of my life.
 A quarter of a breadfruit is about 11 grams of carbs which is lower than potatoes.
 It’s grown on trees botanically like a fruit but cooked as a vegetable.
 Breadfruit has a potato like flavour but also is similar to freshly baked bread when roasted.
 What a combo right?
 I think so too.

 I’m really excited to share this recipe.
 It might seem a bit long but trust me it’s not.
 It so easy to make, I just gave more details in the instructions.
-I hope you guys are brave enough to make it.
+I hope you guys are brave enough to make this rice and add it with whatever meal you like.
+But I’m partial to having it with Jamaican stew peas.
 Post pictures on instagram and tag me so I can see your creations.
 Happy cooking everyone!

 - 1 lb red kidney beans

 - 1 lb chicken feet or other meat of your choice.Beef works great!

 - 3 pegs of garlic